GridSpace/grid-apps/notes.md

 ## 2.3 remaining
 * adaptive shadow-line generation for small parts collision detection
-* step down should interpolate top/bottom again
+* step down needs to go all the way to the bottom (always)
-* clear voids broken again
+* add clear flats to roughing
-* fix contour up and over thru holes
 * path arrows, retracts, and engages
 * cap path ends
 * help dialog